Business Start-Up Guide

 Vermont Hand Crafters

-Te oldest and largest juried craft organization in the state.
-This not‐for‐ profit organization of Vermont residents is dedicated to the education and promotion and sale of high quality Vermont crafts.
+The oldest and largest juried craft organization in the state, this not-for-profit organization of Vermont residents is dedicated to the education, promotion and sale of high-quality Vermont crafts.
+Call 802-223-2636 or visit www.vermonthandcrafters.com.

 Vermont Manufacturing Extension Center (VMEC)

-Helps to improve and grow manufacturing in the state of Vermont and strengthen the global competitiveness of the state’s smaller manufacturers:
+Helps to improve and grow manufacturing in the state of Vermont and strengthen the global competitiveness of the state’s smaller manufacturers.
+Call 802-728-1432 or visit www.vmec.org.

 Vermont Retail Association

-Advance and protects the interests of the Vermont retail industry to help retailers achieve excellence in all areas of their business by providing special rates and programs for health and dental insurance, credit card processing, shipping, and other important services to its members.
+Advances and protects the interests of the Vermont retail industry to help retailers achieve excellence in all areas of their business by providing special rates and programs for health and dental insurance, credit card processing, shipping, and other important services to its members.
+Call 802-879-6999 or visit www.vtretailers.com.

 Vermont Small Business Development Center (VtSBDC)